Macintosh statistical software

 The Dead Zone: software that appears to have been abandoned

-As Larry MacPhee pointed out, you can find some older Mac software at the Macintosh Garden and at the Macintosh Repository.
-You can run some older systems in virtual environments.
-Updated 12/11/2022.
+Larry MacPhee pointed out that you can find older Mac software at the Macintosh Garden and at the Macintosh Repository and can use virtual environments to run it.
+Updated 11/5/2024.

 Rescued from death!